steledama/lac/README.md

 - The [Zabbix server](https://www.zabbix.com/).
 Basicaly the solution provide a set of templates the contains the device oids to be monitored
 - The App agent.
 It is a gui to:
-  - Store the zabbix server setting in a json file from [secure-electron-store](https://github.com/reZach/secure-electron-store)
+  - Store the zabbix server setting in env file
   - Create host to zabbix server with zabbix api
   - Support the creation of new templates
 - The schdeuled script.
 It is a javscript script that has to be scheduled at regular intervals.
 All it does is: